thinkshout/thinkshout/careers/03-project-manager.md

 - Familiarity with a variety of project management approaches
 - Ability to break out large projects into discrete milestones and deliverables
 - Ability to manage complex projects with multifaceted timelines and diverse project team
-- You want to make a commitment to our team, work, community, and clients.
+- The desire to make a commitment to our team, work, community, and clients

 ###Compensation Package
 - A competitive salary